gary-hamilton/SalesforceDevTrackingExample/README.md

 Sample project for retrieving Salesforce metadata changes using Jenkings:

-Running Apache Ant in workspace executes retrieveMetadata task.
+Running Apache Ant in job workspace executes retrieveMetadata task.
-Run in Jenkins supplying sf.serverurl, sf.username and sf.password as parameters. sf.serverurl defaults to test.salesforce.com.
+Run supplying sf.serverurl, sf.username and sf.password in properties file specified by -Dsf.org=<folder name>. sf.org defaults to "dev" so Ant reads dev.properties file and stores metadata in ./dev folder.

-Jenkins will call ant with parameters such as these: -Dsf.username=xxxx -Dsf.password=yyyy -Dsf.serverurl=cs2.salesforce.com
+Jenkins will call ant with parameter for sf.org: -Dsf.org=dev